A2rae/Gaydocnerverse-RPG-AU/characters/toast.md

 clears 1 random bad status condition dealt to this character.  if there are none, heal 20 HP

 **LEECH** `1 Any` `kB:20`
-deals ATK damage to an enemy or ally and recovers 80% damage recieved of HP.  ignores heal lock
+deals ATK damage to an enemy or ally and recovers 80% damage recieved of HP.  ignores Locked In

 ___
 ### Level Up Skill Progression:

-**MUNCH**, **HELPING HAND**, **SELF CARE**, and **LEECH** are all unlocked by default
+**LATE AS FUCK**, **HELPING HAND**, **SELF CARE**, and **LEECH** are all unlocked by default

+**MUNCH** `Learnable` `Allies` `kB:50`
+heals all other party members to full health.  in turn, deal damage to this character equal to 25% of the party members' total recieved healing
+$\qquad$ Unlocked after LV ?

 **LEECH ☆☆** `Upgrade`
 recovers the same amount of HP as damage recieved by target
 $\qquad$ Unlocked after LV ?

+**REVIVE** `Learnable` `1 Ally` `kB:40`
+revives an ally for 5 turns with negative HP, the character must have >0 HP before 5 turns or else it dies.  the character can attack and be attacked and automatically dies if they reach -50 HP

 **MUNCH ☆☆** `Upgrade`
-double all healing done by this character, locks healing for this character, and changes SELF CARE into SELF ABANDON
+applies Locked In to this character. changes SELF CARE into SELF ABANDON
 $\qquad$ Unlocked after LV ?

 **SELF ABANDON** `Hidden Skill`